MuhammadAli013/Professional_Projects/Conditional_GAN/README.md

 ##### Explanation of the inputs and the output:
 **inputs:**
-- `diameter of pipe 1`: it's the diameter of the first pipe.
+1. `diameter of pipe 1`: it's the diameter of the first pipe.
 The output has the same diameter also.
 You can see it from the image.
-- `diameter of pipe 2`: it's thinner compared to pipe 1.
+2. `diameter of pipe 2`: it's thinner compared to pipe 1.
-*it's also worth mentioning that two different liquid were flowing through pipe 1 and pipe 2.
-And their density were also different.*
+*it's also worth mentioning that two different liquids were flowing through pipe 1 and pipe 2.
+And their densities were also different.*
-- `density of liquid 1`
+3. `density of liquid 1`
-- `density of liquid 2`
+4. `density of liquid 2`
-- `distance between the edge of the pipe 2 and output cross section`<br>
+5. `distance between the edge of the pipe 2 and output cross section`<br>
 So, number of input argument here is 5.

 **output:**<br>
-`density variation in the cross section area`: depending on the 5 inputs, the cross section area had different densities at different spots.
+`density variation in the cross section area`: depending on the 5 inputs, the cross section area had different densities at different regions.

 ![output](../Helping_Images/conditional_GAN/output.png)

-In the above picture I used shades of blues to indicate different densities.
-Our target was to predict this density variations inside the pipe at a particular cross section.
+In the above picture, I used shades of blue to indicate different densities.
+Our target was to predict these density variations inside the pipe at a particular cross section.

 ### Conditional GAN model
 Similar to every GAN model, it has a discriminator and a generator.
-Generator's task is to create a real looking Output ( density variations ) provided that it already knows the inputs.
-Discriminator's task to find out if generator's output is real or fake provided that it already knows the inputs.
+The generator's task is to create a real-looking output ( density variations ) provided that it already knows the inputs.
+The discriminator's task is to find out if the generator's output is real or fake provided that it already knows the inputs.
 Like all GANs they have an adversarial relationship.
 When the generator is in an initial state and can not work properly, the discriminator is too powerful.
-When the generator becomes powerful and can generate almost real looking outputs ( density variations at the cross section), the discriminator gets confused.
+When the generator becomes powerful and can generate almost real-looking outputs ( density variations at the cross section), the discriminator gets confused.
 The models are trained together in a zero-sum or adversarial manner, such that improvements in the discriminator come at the cost of a reduced capability of the generator, and vice versa.

 #### Generator
 Let's have a look at a traditional GAN generator and a conditional GAN generator.